perslab/CELLECT/README.md

 Schematic illustration of CELLECT and CELLEX.
 The bottom layer shows a disease or trait with multiple genetic components (G1-G4).
 CELLECT integrates disease heritability estimates with cell-type expression specificity to identify the etiologic cell-types (T1 and T4) underlying the genetic components (G1 and G4).
 CELLEX estimates expression specificity from single-cell transcriptomic data.

+## Update log

+We have implemented CELLECT-LDSC that uses [LDSC](https://github.com/bulik/ldsc) for genetic prioritization.
+We expect to release CELLECT-MAGMA, CELLECT-RolyPoly and CELLECT-DEPICT in the near future.

 ## Installation